-Creating a win-win
+Creating a win-win.

 So, in this situation, how can we increase category spend in order to benefit both manufacturers and retailers?
 How can manufacturers work with retailers by leveraging clever insight to get shoppers to spend more and shop more often?

 The answer is in understanding the path to purchase, as well as the barriers to category and brand purchase along that path (within the store).
-Here you have an impetus for change that impacts shopper behaviour in-store and goes beyond discounting.
+Here you have an impetus for change that impacts shopper behavior in-store and goes beyond discounting.

 In a time when buyers have the power, it is important to operate from the perspective of what works for the shopper rather than focusing on what is easy to implement.